Professional turning has become more accessible throughout the years.

 Strength of Base

 This factor cannot be overstated.
-A lathe’s bed is meant to a solid foundation; it is the horizontal beam found at every lathe machine’s base.
+A lathe’s bed is meant to a solid foundation; it is the horizontal beam found at every wood lathe’s base.

 It is like the spine that holds everything, and cast iron is mostly the material for it.
-It must be strong enough to withstand the weight of other parts and the object being worked on.
+It must be strong enough to withstand the weight of other parts and the wooden objects being worked on.

 It must also be heavy enough to absorb vibrations generated by the spinning motor.
 A weak base doesn’t only make the job harder; it turns the working environment into a threat against safety.
-Always remember, heavier beds are better.
+Always remember, heavier cast iron base is better.

 Lathe Parameters